Southampton-RSG/2015-09-17-southampton/novice/git/03-changes.md

 nothing to commit, working directory clean
 ~~~

-and look at the history of what we've done so far:
+and now look at the history of what we've done so far:

 ~~~ {.bash}
 $ git log